giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 </p>

 <p align="justify">
-The project was developed by Giovanni Maggi and Louis Denart, master candidates in the Digital, New technologies and Public Policy specialisation of the _Sciences Po School of Public Affairs_.
+The project was developed by Giovanni Maggi and Louis Denart, master candidates in the Digital, New technologies and Public Policy specialisation of the <i>Sciences Po School of Public Affairs</i>.
 </p>

 Here we present a summary of our digital investigation.